v74c63t/cs122b-fabflix/README.md

   - **Update Sales Table File:** [update_table.sql](update_sales_table.sql)
   - **Stored Procedures Files:** [stored-procedure.sql](stored-procedure.sql)
   - **Create Index File:** [create_index.sql](create_index.sql)

 ## Deployment
+### AWS
+#### Single Instance
+  - Run `mvn package` in the directory where pom.xml is located
+  - Then run `cp ./target/*.war /var/lib/tomcat/webapps/` to copy the war file into tomcat/webapps
+#### Scaling up
   - In both the master and slave instance:
-    - Run `mvn package` in the directory where pom.xml is located.
+    - Run `mvn package` in the directory where pom.xml is located
-    - Then run `cp ./target/*.war /var/lib/tomcat/webapps/` to copy the war file into tomcat/webapps.
+    - Then run `cp ./target/*.war /var/lib/tomcat/webapps/` to copy the war file into tomcat/webapps
   - Set up Apache2 webserver on the load balance instance by creating a load balancer proxy for the master and slave instance and make it so it is configured to enable load balancing, Connection Pooling, and sticky sessions

 ## Walkthrough
 ### Fabflix Desktop
   - Fabflix Desktop General User Demo: [https://youtu.be/8nQBS5R8PmY](https://youtu.be/8nQBS5R8PmY)